 Drawn comb is the beekeeping term used to refer to a hive frame that is filled with finished beeswax comb.
 It should be complete with all the wax cell finished and ready for use by the hive.

 The term is often confused with (Drone Comb).
 Drone comb is an area that contains only drone sized wax cells.
-These two example of beekeeping terminology are very different.
+These two examples of beekeeping terminology are very different but sound similar.

 Bees located in an apiary can become confused and go into the wrong hive.
 This is called drifting.
 Beekeepers often strive to reduce drifting by painting hives different colors or painting symbols on the front of the hive.